-Lead in Protein Powder: Complete List of 23 Tested Brands (Consumer Reports 2025)
+Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 Key Findings from Consumer Reports Testing:

-- Only 7 of 23 products (30%) rated "Better for daily consumption"
+- Only 7 of 23 original products (30%) rated "Better for daily consumption" in the October 2025 study

-- 2 products (9%) received "AVOID" ratings with lead levels 12-15x over safe limits
+- 2 products (9%) received "AVOID" ratings with lead levels 12–15× the safe daily limit

 - Plant-based proteins dominated the worst rankings — Bottom 17 products include 13 plant-based